-As mentioned earlier, we have taken a three-pronged approach to containing costs.
+As mentioned earlier, we have taken a three-pronged approach to containing costs up to this point.

-- Assess Cost Reasonableness
+- 1. Assess Cost Reasonableness

-- 2. Incent Cost Containment and Reductions in the Selection of Projects for Housing Tax Credits
+- 2. Incent Cost Containment and Reductions in the Selection of Projects for Housing Tax Credits, which is being dropped with the 2022-2023 QAP.

 - 3. Address Systemic Cost Drivers